-- Primary care specialties in Medically Underserved Areas/Populations (MUA/Ps) on 2019 lists (Eligible Public and Children’s Hospitals in MUAs and Eligible MUA/Ps)
+B. Primary care specialties in MUA/Ps on 2020 lists (Eligible Public, Children’s and Critical Access Hospitals in MUAs and Eligible MUA/Ps).

-- All other primary care and behavioral health placements - “flex” slots (proposed practice site(s) located outside of a HPSA or outside of an MUA/P on the 2019 lists).
+C. All other primary care and behavioral health placements - “flex” slots (proposed practice site(s) located outside of a HPSA or outside of an MUA/P on the 2020 lists).

 Other J-1 Visa Waiver Programs

 In addition to the State 30 J-1 Visa Waiver Program, J-1 visa waivers are available in Ohio through the Appalachian Regional Commission (ARC) and the U.S. Department of Health and Human Services (HHS).
-The ARC program is open only to physicians in HPSAs located within Appalachian counties.
+The ARC program is open only to physicians in HPSAs located within Appalachian counties and will be utilized if slots are not available at the end of the State 30 J-1 Visa Waiver Program placement year.
 The HHS program is open only to primary care physicians sponsored by Federally Qualified Health Centers and certified Rural Health Clinics located in HPSAs scoring 7 or above.
-For more information about the ARC or HHS programs, please contact the Primary Care Office listed below.
+For more information about the ARC or HHS programs, please contact the Primary Care Office at PCRH@odh.ohio.gov.